blues-shopback/docker-tools/spark-env/python3.8/README.md

   In browser, open url: `https://[ip_or_dns_to_machine]:[jupyter_lab_port]`

   The password for jupyter lab is `shopback8888`
-- There is a spark demo for aws s3 read and write in `spark_demo.ipynb`
+- There is a spark demo for aws s3 read and write in `spark-env/python3.8/spark_demo.ipynb`.
+You can upload to jupyter server and try it.